 A cast drawing class at the Slade School of Art (1881).

 Why Train Your Comparative Eye?

-As mentioned, those who have learned how to see using Sight-Size usually have little trouble scaling their drawing when necessary.
+As mentioned, those who have learned how to see using Sight-Size have little trouble scaling their drawing when necessary.
 An accurate dimension is an accurate dimension whether it’s one-to-one with the source or a proportion of it.

 Then again, scaling is an extra step.
 And when steps are added to your normal process the potential for introducing errors is greater.

-That probability is compounded by the fact that your measuring instrument is often as was described above: your thumb on your pencil.
+When you’re not solely relying on your naked eye, that probability is compounded by the fact that your measuring instrument is often as was described above: your thumb on your pencil.
 That’s a problem due to their size when compared to your subject out in the distance.
 If your thumb is off by a fraction of an inch as viewed at the end of your outstretched arm, that error enlarges exponentially once your vision of it gets out to the figure that’s on the platform fifteen feet in front of you.

 As an aside, that’s why the Guess and Check is so important, whether in Sight-Size or when Comparative Measuring.